Troubky-Zdislavice: History

-The two villages were merged or unofficially administered together several times in their history.
+The two villages have been either merged or unofficially administered together at several times in their history.
 The modern municipality was formed by the merger of the separate municipalities of Troubky and Zdislavice in 1960.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

 The Zdislavice Castle was built as a Baroque palace in the late 17th century on the site of a former stone fortress.
 In the 1840s, it was rebuilt to its current Empire style form by Count Dubský.
 The castle includes a park with the Dubský family tomb.
 The castle, which has been dilapidated for a long time, is today privately owned and gradually being repaired.

 In popular culture

-The film Requiem pro panenku was shot here.
+The 1992 film Requiem pro panenku was shot here.